reflectoring/reflectoring.github.io/content/blog/2022/2022-01-05-getting-started-with-amazon-CDK.md

 We can also create constructs by the composition of lower-level constructs.
 This way we can define reusable components and share them with other teams like any other code.

-For example in an organization set up, a team can define a construct to enforce security best practices for an AWS resource like EC2 or S3 and share it with other teams in the organization.
+For example, in an organization setup, a team can define a construct to enforce security best practices for an AWS resource like EC2 or S3 and share it with other teams in the organization.
 Other teams can now use this construct when building different applications without provisioning their AWS resources without any risk of non-compliance with organizations' security policies.

-## Construct Library and the Construct Hub
-The AWS CDK contains the [AWS Construct Library](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-construct-library.html), which includes constructs that represent all the resources available on AWS.
-This library has three levels of constructs :

-- **Level 1 (L1) Constructs**: These are low-level constructs also called CFN Resources which directly represent all resources available in AWS CloudFormation.
-They are named CfnXyz, where Xyz is the name of the resource.
-We have to configure all the properties of the L1 constructs.
-For example, we will define an EC2 instance with CfnInstance class and configure all its properties.

-- **Level 2 (L2) Constructs**: These are slightly higher level constructs than the L1 constructs with some of the properties of the resources defined as defaults.AWS resources with a higher-level, intent-based API.
-The `Instance` class that we used in our example to provision an EC2 instance is an L2 construct and comes with default properties set.

-- **Level 3 (L3) Constructs**: These constructs are also called patterns, these constructs are designed to help us complete common tasks in AWS, often involving multiple kinds of resources.
-For example, the [aws-ecs-patterns](https://docs.aws.amazon.com/cdk/api/v2//docs/aws-cdk-lib.aws_ecs_patterns-readme.html) provides higher-level Amazon ECS constructs which follow common architectural patterns for application and network Load Balanced Services, Queue Processing Services, and Scheduled Tasks (cron jobs).

-Similarly, the Construct Hub is a resource to help us discover additional constructs from AWS, third parties, and the open-source CDK community.

-## Best Practices
-As with all frameworks, AWS CDK has recommended best practices.

 ## Conclusion